anoma/nspec/docs/indexes/modules.md

 search:
   exclude: false
 tags:
-  - node-architecture
   - index
-  - types
   - juvix
 ---

-# Modules in Juvix
+# Modules

+All the Juvix modules for the Anoma Specification are listed below.

 ## Juvix Package version